jameskirk36/lizard-website/content/pages/components.md

   over time\*\*\*\*

-  * Weekly face to face personal training sessions in the gym (1 or 2 sessions per week)
+  * Weekly online personal training sessions (via Zoom or Skype -1 or 2 sessions per week)

   * Bespoke nutrition plan with recipe ideas

-  * A training plan for you to follow outside of our gym sessions either at home or in the gym depending on your needs
+  * A training plan for you to follow alongside our sessions

   * I also offer full support at any time via Whatsapp/email/phonecalls